Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors

 \subsection{Interpretability evaluation}

-At last, we evaluate the implementation approaches to the proposed concept in terms of interpretability.
+Ultimately, we assess the implementation approaches to the proposed concept in terms of interpretability.
 CNNs incorporate several techniques for interpreting model decisions.
-One widely used method is LIME (Local Interpretable Model-agnostic Explanations), which approximates the model’s behavior around a specific input sample using a linear model:
+One widely used method is LIME, which approximates the model’s behavior around a specific input sample using a linear model:

 Here, $x$ is the input sample, and the matrix $\mathbf{W}$ captures the local linear approximation of the model.
-LIME can further be used to analyze how specific inputs influence the sample's position in the embedding space, or serve as a locally fully explainable method—especially after pruning non-essential weights from $\mathbf{W}$.
+LIME can further be used to analyze how specific inputs influence the sample's position in the embedding space, or serve as a locally fully explainable method, especially after pruning non-essential weights from $\mathbf{W}$.

-For the WiSig dataset, this concept is illustrated in Fig.\ref{fig:kans_wisig_inter_lime}, where a linear layer approximates the CNN’s behavior in the vicinity of a data point.
-The corresponding distribution of weights from these locally fitted linear models is shown in Fig.\ref{fig:kans_wisig_inter_lime_coefs}.
+For the WiSig dataset, this concept is illustrated in Figure \ref{fig:kans_wisig_inter_lime}, where a linear layer approximates the CNN’s behavior in the vicinity of a data point.
+The corresponding distribution of weights from these locally fitted linear models is shown in Figure \ref{fig:kans_wisig_inter_lime_coefs}.
 However, due to the inherent non-linearity of CNNs, such local interpretability methods cannot generalize across the entire input space.
 In contrast, Kolmogorov–Arnold Networks provide \textit{global interpretability}.
-As depicted in Fig.\ref{fig:kans_wisig_inter_scheme}, each component of the 2D embedding space is connected to the inputs via known spline functions.
+As depicted in Figure \ref{fig:kans_wisig_inter_scheme}, each component of the 2D embedding space is connected to the inputs via known spline functions.
 The most important connections (black lines) can be approximated using symbolic regression, while less important ones are shown in gray.
-The possible symbolic regression of spline functions is shown in Fig.\ref{fig:kans_wisig_inter_symb}.
+The possible symbolic regression of spline functions is shown in Figure \ref{fig:kans_wisig_inter_symb}.
 This structure enables tracing how input perturbations affect internal representations.
-The distribution of input importance across KANs is illustrated in Fig.\ref{fig:kans_wisig_inter_nodes}, providing a more holistic view of feature influence.
+The distribution of input importance across \acrshort{kan}s is illustrated in Figure \ref{fig:kans_wisig_inter_nodes}, providing a more holistic view of feature influence.